pojokcodeid/auto-conform.nvim/README.md

 # auto-conform

-- auto-conform.nvim is an automatic configuration for conform.nvim
+- auto-conform.nvim is an automatic configuration for conform.nvim and mason.nvim

 # Installation